Formalization of Auslander--Buchsbaum--Serre criterion in Lean4: Cohen--Macaulay Modules and Rings

 \section{Cohen--Macaulay Modules and Rings}

-\paragraph{Introduction:} In this section, we first give the definition of a Cohen--Macaulay module over a local ring.
-Then we prove that passing to the quotient by a regular element preserves the Cohen--Macaulay property, and that localization of a Cohen--Macaulay module is still Cohen--Macaulay.
-Similarly, we can establish the corresponding results for Cohen--Macaulay rings.
-In ~\ref{subsec:unmixed} we prove the unmixed theorem for Cohen--Macaulay rings; as a by‑product we obtain that a Cohen--Macaulay local ring is catenary.
-Since a polynomial ring over a Cohen--Macaulay ring is still Cohen--Macaulay (proved in ~\ref{subsec:ucatenary}), it will be straightforward to deduce that a Cohen--Macaulay ring is universally catenary once the preliminary constructions are in place.
+In this section, we first define Cohen--Macaulay modules over local rings.
+We then prove that passing to the quotient by a regular element preserves the Cohen--Macaulay property, and that localization of a Cohen--Macaulay module remains Cohen--Macaulay.
+Similarly, we establish corresponding results for Cohen--Macaulay rings.
+In Subsection ~\ref{subsec:unmixed}, we prove the unmixedness theorem for Cohen--Macaulay rings; as a byproduct, we obtain that a Cohen--Macaulay local ring is catenary.
+Since a polynomial ring over a Cohen--Macaulay ring is again Cohen--Macaulay (proved in Subsection ~\ref{subsec:ucatenary}), it will be straightforward to deduce that a Cohen--Macaulay ring is universally catenary once the preliminary constructions are in place.